upworkprashantp/AmazonWebScraping/README.md

 # AmazonWebScraping
-WebScrap any Amazon product by simple inputing it's URL, easy, efficient and can be adapted easily
+WebScrap any Amazon product by simply inputing it's URL, easy, efficient and can be adapted easily